Sustainability Calendar, 2025 milestones for the sustainable development

 The importance of International and World Days

-That is why the goal of international days or world days is to increase public awareness of specific problems and for governments to develop initiatives to address it.
-Some examples of these are International Day of Forests or the World Energy Efficiency Day.
+The overarching goal of international and world days is to educate the public about specific issues and inspire governments to take action.
+Examples include the International Day of Forests and World Energy Efficiency Day.

 Who chooses International Days?